patrick-kidger/NeuralCDE/experiments/README.md

 Every experiment is contained in an easy to run Python file.

-A lot of repositories tend to use command-line interfaces for running scripts - we do more or less the same thing here, except that it's Python interface that we use.
-We find this is easier to understand and easier to query the results afterwards!
+A lot of repositories tend to use command-line interfaces for running scripts - we do more or less the same thing here, with the Python interface.
+We find this is usually easier to understand, and easier to query the results afterwards.

 ### Example